Debian Social Contract: History

 The idea of the DSC was first proposed by Ean Schuessler after a conversation with Bob Young, co-founder of Red Hat.
 Schuessler said Red Hat should issue a set of guidelines that would guarantee to the community as the company expanded it would always be committed to the ideals of Free Software.
 Young said this would be a "kiss of death" for Red Hat, implying it would constrain the company's ability to generate profit.
 Concerned about Young's response, Schuessler and other Debian developers decided to broach the idea of a "social contract" that would supplement Debian's initial manifesto written by Ian Murdock.
 Bruce Perens later led the effort from June 1997 to coordinate the creation of the DSC using the Free Software Definition as its basis.

-The Debian project ratified its social contract 1.0 on July 5, 1997.
+The Debian project ratified its social contract version 1.0 on July 5, 1997.
+Version 1.1 was ratified April 26, 2004, and version 1.2 of the contract was ratified October 1, 2022.